raganwald-deprecated/homoiconic/2012/10/idiot.cs.md

 `_.tap` lets you use a function that takes the value of `expr1` as a parameter.
 That might be what you want, in which case use `_.tap`.
 But if you don't need it, `begin1( ...; ...; ... )` evaluates everything in the scope of the enclosing function.
 So you can create normal case variables, return from the enclosing function, and otherwise behave as if you were using `( ..., ..., ... )`.

-Here's an example of working with a simple `fluent interface`:
+Here's an example where we use the idiot to implement a simple `fluent interface`:

 ```coffeescript
 class Folderol